Don Jones (safety): Miami Dolphins (first stint)

 Don Jones made a game-changing play for the Dolphins on September 22, 2013, against the Atlanta Falcons in the Dolphins' first home game of the season.
 Covering a punt on special teams, Jones forced a fumble when he hit punt returner Harry Douglas with 1:48 left in the third quarter.
 The Dolphins, trailing at the time 20-13, recovered the loose ball and scored a touchdown on the ensuing drive and went on to win 27-23.
 The victory improved the Dolphins' record to 3-0.
 He played on the special teams in all 16 regular-season games for the Dolphins, who finished 8-8 and missed the playoffs.

-On December 24, 2013, Jones was named to the Professional Football Writers Association's All-Rookie Team as the kick gunner on special teams.
+On December 24, 2013, Jones was named to the Professional Football Writers Association (PFWA)'s All-Rookie Team as the kick gunner on special teams.

 On Twitter, Jones wrote "Horrible" and "OMG" shortly after the drafting of Michael Sam by the St. Louis Rams and was promptly fined by the Dolphins and suspended from team activities.
 He was required to undergo educational training before he can return to the team.
-Jones was reinstated on May 19, 2014 after completing the training.
+Jones was reinstated on May 19, 2014, after completing the training.

 Jones was waived by the Dolphins on August 31, 2014.